Skip to content

 Prerequisites

 Download and install Node.js.
-Open command prompt and run the following commands to make sure you have Node.js and npm installed:
+Open a command prompt and run the following commands to ensure you have Node.js and npm installed:

 C:\Users\inflectra>node --version